Dark and luminous mass components of Omega Centauri with stellar kinematics: Discussion Conclusions

 This is because there is a clear degeneracy between the dark mass and stellar mass-to-light ratio, as can be seen in Figure~\ref{fig:massContour}, which could be better explored with a variable stellar-mass-to-light ratio.
 For our constant mass-to-light ratio model with a potential described only by the stellar mass, we find a stellar mass-to-light ratio consistent with the results from~~\citet{2013MNRAS.436.2598W}.

 From our analysis of Gaia EDR3 tangential velocity data, we provide a new estimate of the rotation of~\wcen.
-For our assumed model, we find a rotational component extending out to larger radii than was found in previous studies.
+For our assumed model, we find a rotational component extending out to larger radii than was found in previous studies that used the same formalism as presented in this work, such as by~\citet{2013MNRAS.429.1887D}.
+However we do note that multiple previous \gaia\ studies have found rotation out to similarly large radii \citep[e.g.,][]{2018MNRAS.481.2125B, Jindal2019, 2021arXiv210209568V}.
+But here our focus is on the inclusion of and the constraining of rotation using the CJAM formalism.
 This rotation is independent of the assumed mass model, and weakly-dependent on the existence and the nature of the centrally-concentrated dark mass component.
 The different mass models predict differences in the rotation curve at radii smaller than the EDR3 data is sensitive to.
 Improved astrometric measurements of tangential velocities in the central region of the system may be able to further distinguish between these models.

 If the dark mass component is associated with particle dark matter, we calculate the J-factor from particle dark matter annihilation, and show that~\wcen~is likely the most promising target for dark matter constraints.
 Though the existing gamma-ray flux from~\wcen~may be explained by MSPs, a more detailed study of the MSP contribution could determine whether there is room for a dark matter component, or how the bounds on the cross section compare to those from dSphs.